AIRobolab-unilu/qt-pepper-object-recognition/README.md

-# qt-pepper-emotion-classification
+# QT and Pepper object recognition

-This repository aims to perform emotion classification and object recognition with the QT robot and Pepper in order to have a better understanding of the human-robot interacton context.
+This repository aims to perform object recognition with the QT robot and Pepper in order to have a better understanding of the human-robot interacton context.

 ## Getting Started

 You should have installed on your computer [**ROS Kinetic**](http://wiki.ros.org/kinetic/Installation) and **Python 2.7**(which is preinstalled on Ubuntu).

-Clone this git repository on your local machine (QT or your computer) in you ros catkin workspace.
+Clone this git repository on your local machine (QT or your computer) in your ros catkin workspace.

 ```
 ~/catkin_ws$ git clone --recursive https://github.com/AIRobolab-unilu/qt-pepper-emotion-classification.git